An almost sure invariance principle for some classes of non-stationary mixing sequences: Preliminaries and main results

-\textit{(iii)} We would like to stress that even in the scalar case $d=1$ no growth rates on the variance (such as $V_n\geq n^\ve$) is required in Theorem \ref{Main Thm}.
-This is in contrast, for instance, with \cite{Hyd} where the authors assume that $V_n\geq n^{\frac12+\del}$, and \cite{GO} and \cite{WZ} where the authors assumed linear growth.
+\textit{(iii)} We would like to stress that even in the scalar case $d=1$ no growth rates on the variance (such as $V_n\geq n^\ve$) are required in Theorem \ref{Main Thm}.
+This is in contrast, for instance, with \cite{Hyd} where it was assumed that $V_n\geq n^{\frac12+\del}$, and \cite{GO} and \cite{WZ} where a linear growth was assumed.
 Note that in the latter papers vector-valued variables were considered.
-0.3cm
+0.1cm

 \textit{(iv)} Many papers about the ASIP rely on martingale approximation (e.g. \cite{Hyd} and \cite{WZ}).
-However, for the best of our knowledge the best rate in the vector-valued case that can be achieved using martingales (in the stationary case) is $o(n^{1/3}(\log n)^{1+\ve})=o\big(|V_n|^{1/3}(\log|V_n|)^{1+\ve}\big)$ (see \cite{CDF}), and so an attempt to use existing results for martingales seems to yield a weaker rate than the ones obtained in the above theorem.
+However, to the best of our knowledge, the best rate in the vector-valued case that can be achieved using martingales (in the stationary case) is $o(n^{1/3}(\log n)^{1+\ve})=o\big(s_n^{1/3}(\log s_n)^{1+\ve}\big)$ (see \cite{CDF}), and so an attempt to use existing results for martingales seems to yield weaker rates than the ones obtained in Theorem \ref{Main Thm}.

 \end{remark}